Country

 Back

-Mexico Telecom Regulator CRT Now Fully Operational
+New Mexico Telecom Regulator: CRT

 As of October 17, 2025, Mexico officially ended operations of the Federal Telecommunications Institute (IFT).
 The Comisión Reguladora de Telecomunicaciones (CRT) has now taken over all responsibilities for regulating the telecommunications and broadcasting sectors.
 This structural change comes under the 2025 Telecommunications and Broadcasting Law, which redefines federal oversight of the country’s digital infrastructure.